Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 According to the report of the Romanian Employers Association in the Software Industry (ANIS), the volume of EUR 5.9 billion was generated from the IT market, which accounts for 80% revenue gained from the exports.
 The experts also forecast the increase up to EUR 7.9 billion by 2022.
 6.2% of the country’s GDP is composed of IT services exports brought by more than 20.000 companies in the Information and Communication Technology.
 The most valuable players on the Romanian IT market are Mobiversal (mobile web development as well as UI/UX design), Modus Create (custom software development, cybersecurity, web design), as well as ComputerSupport (cloud computing, non-voice BPO/back office services).

 The Romanian Government is actively supporting the growth and expansion of the IT sector which gives the country more than 109.000 specialists (1.3% of the population) working in about 250 large IT corporations.
-Romania remains as a solid member in the mature outsourcing sector, providing nearshoring services to French and German companies as well as the US clients.
+Romania remains a solid member in the mature outsourcing sector, providing nearshoring services to French and German companies as well as the US clients.
 These companies mainly specialize in the financial industry, banking, telecommunication, as well as goods manufacturing for industrial and commercial purposes.

-Based on the research, more than 96% of the participants from America claimed Romania as a suitable destination for offshore developers for hire as well as names the benefits of nearshore outsourcing in the country.
+Based on the research, more than 96% of the participants from America claimed Romania as a suitable destination for offshore developers for hire as well as named the benefits of nearshore outsourcing in the country.
 However, at the same time, 70% of the companies involved in the survey, claimed that due to political instability in the country it is difficult to offshore development services in the country and negotiate with local authorities.

 - Frontend – $56,000